calmjs/calmjs/src/calmjs/README.rst

     Supports the generation of the texts for users from the shell.

 command
-    Provides the primative package manager command.
+    Provides the primitive package manager command.
 While it doesn't really inherit from anything here, implementations will likely inherit from dist for helpers, cli for the actual cli interfacing part for the underlying binary for the command, and runtime for the